 The Design Guidance documents set out the Ministry’s requirements and guidelines for designing infrastructure on school sites.
 Using these documents will ensure that our schools are fit for purpose and flexible enough to be adapted to meet future needs.

-The Designing Schools in New Zealand Requirements and Guidelines (DSNZ) document sets out the broader design requirements for the school environment.
+The Designing Schools in Aotearoa NZ (DSNZ) Standards document sets out the broader design requirements for the school environment.

 All maintenance of an ICT network, including installing and supplying structured cabling and integrating wireless services, must be done by an approved ICT contractor and follow Ministry ICT standards.
 If a school is participating in the Te Mana Tūhono programme, approval must be obtained from N4L before making any changes to the school network.